-Extreme Environment Microelectronics Materials and Devices
+Extreme Environment Microelectronics Materials and Devices Organized by BSD and ED

 This symposium focuses on recent advances and developments in materials and devices for extreme environments.
 Topics of interest include materials and devices for memory and data storage, power electronics, optoelectronics, and detectors for extreme environments that include temperature, pressure, radiation, and chemical stress factors.
 Contributions that connect material process/structure to device performance are of particular interest.